Rangers make £72,000 Ukraine donation

 The game will take place at Hampden next Thursday instead of Scotland's postponed World Cup play-off semi-final against Ukraine, with £10 from each ticket sold being donated.

-In response to Rangers' contribution, Ibrox boss Giovanni van Bronckhorst said: "The conflict is causing so much hurt to so many people who are losing loved ones, fleeing their homes and trying to find safety.
+In response to Rangers' contribution by both the men's and women's squads, Ibrox boss Giovanni van Bronckhorst said: "The conflict is causing so much hurt to so many people who are losing loved ones, fleeing their homes and trying to find safety.

 "We hope that by donating some of our wages from March, we can play a small part in the wider efforts of helping the people most affected."